rcmdnk/octogray/README.md

     $ cd octopress
     $ git submodule add git@github.com:rcmdnk/octogray.git .themes/octogray
-    $ source .themes/octogray/setup.sh
+    $ .themes/octogray/setup.sh

-During the instration, you will be asked if you want to replace `_config.yml` and `Rakefile`, too.
+During the instration, you will be asked if you want to apply patch to `Gemfile`, `_config.yml` and `Rakefile`, too.

-If you want to keep current files, ignore and please check these files in octogray later.
+If you want to keep current files, ignore and check these files in octogray later.

 Preview: